 Do you want to learn how interior retail spaces can be arranged in ways that attract customers, maximise their engagement with products, and motivate them to buy?
-In this introductory course you will get a general overview of visual merchandising (VM) for interiors...
+In this beginners course you will get a general overview of visual merchandising (VM) for interiors...

 Do you want to learn how interior retail spaces can be arranged in ways that attract customers, maximise their engagement with products, and motivate them to buy?
-In this introductory course you will get a general overview of visual merchandising (VM) for interiors.
+In this beginners course you will get a general overview of visual merchandising (VM) for interiors.
 You will learn the fundamental principles, inspiration and techniques involved in visual merchandising for interior retailers.